+Teachers are worried that students are falling behind.
 The Northwest Evaluation Association (NWEA), a nonprofit assessment provider, predicts school closures will cause some students to be as much as a year behind in math when school restarts in the fall, with elementary school students at the greatest risk.

 Math Comprehension Will Suffer Most

 Under COVID-19 lockdowns, student learning is taking a beating in all academic subjects, but math is hit hardest.
 Most children have gaps in their math foundation even during the best of times; trying to learn math online with a classroom of other students is an almost insurmountable challenge.
 Parents may try to help, but the vast majority feel poorly equipped to help their child with their math studies.

 The resulting frustration (and, often, tears) that families experience now is more than a short-term problem; it’s a slow-motion tragedy with long-term consequences for millions of students.
 Examining the NWEA’s research, The New York Times called the COVID slide “catastrophic,” saying it could sidetrack a generation.